Poles in Lithuania: 1990–2000

-Such a situation caused an international uproar and tension in Polish–Lithuanian relations.
-Eventually, direct rule was lifted and local elections were organised in December 1992.
+Such a situation caused tension in Polish–Lithuanian relations.
+Direct rule was lifted and local elections were organised in December 1992.
 The ZPL also strengthened its attitude, demanding that the Polish minority be granted a number of rights, such as the establishment of a Polish university, increasing the rights of the Polish language, increasing subsidies from the central budget, and others.
 ZPL took part in the 1992 parliamentary elections winning 2.07% of the votes and four seats in Seimas.

-In 1994, Lithuanian parliament limited participation in local elections to political parties, which forced ZPL to establish Electoral Action for Lithuanian Poles (Akcja Wyborcza Polaków na Litwie, AWPL).
-AWPL quickly dominated local political scene.
-In January 1995 new Language Law was enacted which required representatives of local institutions to know Lithuanian language, also all secondary schools were required to teach Lithuanian.
+In 1994, Lithuanian parliament limited participation in local elections to political parties, accordingly ZPL established Electoral Action for Lithuanian Poles (Akcja Wyborcza Polaków na Litwie, AWPL).
+In January 1995 a new Language Law was enacted which required representatives of local institutions to know Lithuanian language, also all secondary schools were required to teach Lithuanian.

-Another source of conflict was the memory of World War II.
-Immediately after independence, former members of the Home Army established a veterans' club, but the Lithuanian courts refused to register it.
-It succeeded only in 1995 under the name of the Polish War Veterans' Club.
-It was not until 2004, after Lithuania joined the European Union, that the court allowed registration under the name of the Home Army Veterans' Club.
-Many Lithuanians viewed the Home Army as an anti-Lithuanian organization that committed crimes against the civilian population and had fought for Vilnius' inclusion in post-war Poland, while Poles saw the Home Army as a patriotic, anti-fascist organization.

 Polish–Lithuanian relations eased only in 1994, when both countries signed a treaty of good neighborhood.
-The treaty protected rights of Polish minority in Lithuania and Lithuanian minority in Poland.
+The treaty protected the rights of the Polish minority in Lithuania and the Lithuanian minority in Poland.
 It also defined nationality as a matter of individual choice, which was contrary to the definition popular among Lithuanian nationalists, and even to the definition given in Lithuania's National Minorities Right Law of 1989, which defined nationality as something inherited.
-The Treaty defined that to the Polish ethinic minority belongs persons who have Lithuanian citizenship, are of Polish origin or consider themselves to belong to the Polish nationality, culture and traditions as well as viewing the Polish language as their native language.
+The Treaty defined that to the Polish ethnic minority belongs to persons who have Lithuanian citizenship, are of Polish origin or consider themselves to belong to the Polish nationality, culture and traditions as well as viewing the Polish language as their native language.

 The situation of the Polish minority assumed international significance again in 1995 after the publication of a Council of Europe report prepared by a commission headed by György Frunda (the so-called "Frunda Report"), which criticized Lithuanian policy toward the Polish minority, particularly the lack of recognition of the Polish university.
 However, this did not significantly affect Lithuanian politics.
 In 1996, the special provisions that made an entry of ethno-political parties parliament easier were removed, and from then on they had to meet the usual electoral threshold.
 The restoration of property lost during the communist period was also a burning issue, which was implemented very slowly in the lands inhabited by Poles.
 Poles protested against the expansion of Vilnius' borders.